Neural Fields for Highly Accelerated 2D Cine Phase Contrast MRI: Methods

 \subsubsection{Experiment 3.
 Radial data}

-\paragraph*{Data.} The method is further validated on radially sampled data.
-To achieve this, the original Cartesian data are interpolated using the Kaiser-Bessel kernel, as implemented in the package \emph{TorchKbNufft}~\cite{muckley:20:tah}.
-Experiment 3.a examines high-temporal-resolution data with radial data, while Experiment 3.b investigates low-temporal-resolution data.
+\paragraph*{Data}.
+The method is further validated on radially sampled data.
+To achieve this, the original Cartesian data of both high and low temporal resolution datasets are interpolated using the Kaiser-Bessel kernel, as implemented in the package \emph{TorchKbNufft}~\cite{muckley:20:tah}.
+Experiment 3.a examines the high-temporal-resolution dataset with radial data, while Experiment 3.b investigates the low-temporal-resolution dataset with radial data.

-\paragraph*{Sampling.} For the radial acquisitions, we use a golden-angle sampling strategy in which the angular step is applied across echoes.
+\paragraph*{Sampling}.
+For the radial acquisitions, we use a golden-angle sampling strategy in which the angular step is applied across echoes.
 Specifically, if one echo acquires a spoke in a given direction, the next echo acquires a spoke rotated by the golden-angle increment.
 This rotation continues, alternating between echoes while gradually filling k-space in a highly uniform yet incoherent manner.
 See Figure \ref{fig:sampling}.
 Due to the good performance of methods on radially sampled data for large acceleration factors, we do not consider low acceleration factors.
 In particular, we use factors $16\x, 32\x$, and $64\x$ for the high temporal resolution data, and factors $8\x, 16\x$, and $32\x$ for the low temporal resolution data.